nasermirzaei89/nasermirzaei89.github.io/_posts/2017-02-08-install-oracle-java-8-jdk8-and-jre8-in-ubuntu.md

 ---
 title: Install Oracle Java 8 (JDK8 and JRE8) in Ubuntu
 tags: Ubuntu Oracle Java Aptitude JDK
+description: How to install Oracle Java 8 on ubuntu in few steps.
 ---
 Currently, java stable version is 8.